540co/540co.github.io/_drafts/ADSBlogPost.md

 ---
 title:  "Agile Delivery Services BPA - A Different Kind of Proposal"
 date:   2015-06-20 16:26:15
 author: Chris Bock
--author_image: chris.jpg
+author_image: chris.jpg
 excerpt: "Earlier this week, the General Services Administration issued the long-awaited Agile Delivery Services BPA Request for Quotations.
 True to their word, our friends at GSA 18F issued an RFQ that was different….. refreshingly different."
 ---
 ###Agile Delivery Services BPA - A Different Kind of Proposal